Disabled Students Program and Services (DSPS) Home

-Students with disabilities attending Berkeley City College and enrolling in mainstream classes are expected to meet course goals as outlined in the class syllabus.
-DSPS services provided depend on:
+Students with disabilities attending BCC and enrolling in classes are expected to meet course goals as outlined in the class syllabus.
+PSSD services provided depend on:

 A review of each student’s progress is conducted on semester-by-semester basis.
-This review ensures that the student is making measurable progress toward his/her stated goal and that the DSPS services are appropriate to the student’s educational needs.
+This review ensures that the student is making measurable progress toward his or her stated goals, and that the PSSD services are appropriate to the student’s educational needs.

 Eligibility for Services

-Students receiving services through DSPS must have verification of disability from a physician or other approved professional in one or more of the following areas:
+Students receiving services through PSSD must have documentation of disability in one or more of the following areas: